Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Service.md

 ![image](https://user-images.githubusercontent.com/45278231/111075067-197a8c80-84de-11eb-992c-985575f714b8.png)

 Above is what the new function should look like.
-Now build and run the malicouse app on the emulator, input an account number (892386) and amount to send money too and click the button to start the TransactionService.
+Now build and run the malicious-- app on the emulator, input an account number (892386) and amount to send money too and click the button to start the TransactionService.

 ![image](https://user-images.githubusercontent.com/45278231/111075195-b63d2a00-84de-11eb-8e5c-41ef2edcf5b1.png)